TheDammedGamer/DocStoreAPI/README.md

 - [x] Add ACE state of `Supervisor` to manage permissions by Buisness Area.
 - [x] Inject Admin Groups via Config.
 - [x] Implement Admin or 'Supervisor' Check on Security Controller(s).
-- [ ] Implement Metadata filtering on `DocumentMetadataController.Put` & `DocumentMetadataController.Post` to ensure generated values aren't being overwritten and document names are updated when nessacary.
+- [ ] Implement Metadata filtering on `DocumentMetadataController.Put` & `DocumentMetadataController.Post` to ensure generated values aren't being overwritten and document names are updated when necessary.
 (Partially Completed)
 	- [x] Add User Edit Metod to limit the properties that can be edited by Put.
 	- [x] Verify Post Data and strip Generated Data.
 - [ ] Redifne the Gates on the group controller and remove the exception when the object is null
 - [x] Update User Is authorised by Buisness Area to support Admins.
 - [ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.
-	- [ ] Use a class passed as the body to store the search Data with Queries for the Pagination etc
+	- [ ] Use a class passed as the body to store the search Data with Queries for the Pagination etc.
+- [ ] update `BuisnessArea` and `Group` conrtollers to search by string not id.
 - [ ] Add a Client library.
 - [ ] Add an example WPF app.

 ## Version 2 improvements
 - Implement Background Worker and Queue to manage archival, deletion and movement of documents instead of at Runtime.
 - Implement simple polices based upon BuisnessArea to define automatic movement policies based on Stors and BuisnessAreas.
+- Implement a Admin management interface.
 - Add Support for MySql as an alternative database.
 - Add Support for Comsmos DB as an alternative database (requires .net core 3).
 - Look into Support for AWS storage.